contter/moulder/docs/docs/the-guide/create-node.md

 sidebar_position: 3
 ---

-# Create The Node
+# Create Node

-Нода - ключевой элемент в работе фреймворка.
+Node is a base element in the work of the framework.
-К ноде привязываются свойства.
+Properties are bound to the node.

 ### Create the node
 ```javascript